raspberrypilearning/rpi-install-software/en/step_1.md

 sudo apt-get upgrade
 ```

 + Now you can install the packages you'll need by typing `install` commands into the terminal window.
-For example, here's how to install the Sense HAT software.
+For example, here's how to install the Sense HAT software:

 ```bash
 sudo apt-get install sense-hat